harrison314/Harrison314.EntityFrameworkCore.Encryption/README.md

 ![High-level application architecture](doc/Highlevel_diagram.png)

 ## Cryptography
-The following dataflow diagrams shows the encryption and derivation of the key for a record property.
+The following dataflow diagrams shows the encryption and derivation of the key for a record property with `EncrypetionType.AEAD_AES_256_CBC_HMAC_SHA_256`.

 With randomized encryption mode: